The city referred to in the title is Long Beach, New York,

 all changes when Vincent's estranged and heroin-addicted son Joey

-(Franco) is accused of killing a man, and then anotherthe
+(Franco) is accused of killing a man, and then another—the

 second being Vincent's own partner (George Dzundza).
 Suddenly